 An authorised court order isn’t needed for this but the federal ministry of the interior must set the geographic parameters of the untargeted interception.
 The Parliamentary Control Panel must also approve this in advance, unless there is imminent danger, in which case subsequent approval is enough (section 14(2) of the G-10 Law).

 Anyone providing publicly available telecommunications services to more than 10,000 subscribers must install a surveillance system which complies with technical requirements set out in the German Telecommunications Surveillance Directive.
 Communication service providers can choose to carry out legal interception in house or delegate it to agents.
-Communication service providers, or their agents, must always be available for requests by phone and process them during normal business hours.
+Communication service providers, or their agents, must always be available for requests by digital means only and process them without undue delay.

 Data disclosure